CHUYRO/Meteo-PiPicoW-SDK/README.md

 Sensors:

--DHT22: temperature and humidity control.
+-DHT22: temperature and humidity.

--BMP280: atmospheric pressure and temperature control.
+-BMP280: atmospheric pressure and temperature.

--INA219: measures voltage and current of battery pack.
+-INA219: measures voltage and current.

 -LDR for simple measurement of light conditions.